-Our camps provide the perfect setting for positive, fun, and well supervised opportunities for children to interact with nature.
-The Macon County Conservation District’s camps are experienced based, so campers do not just hear about the outdoors, they go out and participate in exploring our planet.
-They are likely to wet their feet wading in a creek, touch a frog, spot birds with binoculars, or catch their first fish.
+Our camps provide the perfect setting for positive, fun, well-supervised opportunities for children to interact with nature.
+Campers don’t just hear about nature, they go out and explore our planet.
+They’ll wet their feet wading in a creek, touch a frog, or catch their first fish.

 Year-Round Nature Camps

 Children learn about the beauty and characteristics of plants and animals.
 Adults and their children bond over their love of nature and can foster it as children grow into more outdoor activities: Read more.

 Children explore the natural world with hands-on activities: see through a bug’s eye view, discover how volcanoes work, swim, canoe, hike, dig in the dirt, and gain an appreciation for nature: Read more.

 Campers join Earth Adventures once a week on Tuesday mornings, from 9am to noon.
 Activities include fishing, canoeing, hiking, games, and crafts: Read more.

 Older kids seeking more adventure can pick from four single-day trips.
 This summer offers canoeing, horseback riding, and more: Read more.